SLimeyMC/CatBalls/README.md

 # CatBalls
-This pack aim to be vivid/bright, contrast cartoony fell and limited to 8 banding It's a simple to look and have their own style
+This pack aim to be vivid, contrast and has that cartoony feeling.
+It's a simple to look and have their unique spinoff of each block A charming resource pack that format the world with cartoon flair and feeling of glee, when looked at.

+Dive into softer side, a whimsical realm of what Minecraft could have been.
+Reimagined under this pack that carries gentle charm for a pleasant and visually appealing world.

-The pack still not completed the item still faithful and will updates often Feedback, critic, support are welcome
+The pack yet not completed, most of it is still faithful (old textures)
+Feedback, critic, support are welcome
 Hope you like it!